 In late 2019, a new brand of tool showed up in Wal-Mart stores called Hart.
 Hart tools are cheaper than most of the big name brands, but more expensive than Wal-Mart’s Hyper Tough house brand.
 But is Hart a good brand?
+Who makes Hart tools?
 Let’s dig in.

 Hart tools are made by Techtronic Industries (TTI), an OEM for many other brands, including Craftsman and Ryobi.
 Post-2019 Hart tools are aimed at consumers, and designed to be equivalent in quality to Black and Decker.